Thermophysical properties of argon gas from improved two-body interaction potential: Fit of the potential

-While the explicit uncertainties of the calculations were reported in Ref.~\cite{patkowski2010}, this is not true for the data from Ref.~\cite{patkowski2005}.
-Therefore, we have assumed a conservative value of 2\% for the grid points smaller than 2~\AA.
-We justify our choice by an observation that difference between the extrapolated and unextrapolated data in Ref.~\cite{patkowski2005} was always less that 1.7\% for small distances.
-During the fitting procedure, the adjustable parameters were determined using the non-linear least squares dogbox algorithm \cite{voglis2004rectangular} with weights equal to the squared inverse of the uncertainties.
-Our final value $C^\mathrm{BO}_6 = 64.2295$~a.u.\ is similar to the result of Patkowski and Szalewicz \cite{patkowski2010}, $C^\mathrm{BO}_6=64.2890$~a.u., and the estimate of Kumar and Meath \cite{kumar85}, $C^\mathrm{BO}_6=64.30$~a.u.
-Only a slightly worse agreement is obtained for the second coefficient, $C^\mathrm{BO}_8=1503.453$~a.u., in comparison with $C^\mathrm{BO}_8=1514.86$~a.u. from Ref.~\cite{patkowski2010} and $C^\mathrm{BO}_8=1621.5$~a.u. from Ref.\cite{jiang2015}.
+that ensures the correct short-range asymptotics of the potential.
+The difference between the ground state energies of krypton (the united-atom limit) and two argon atoms, i.e., $(E^\mathrm{Kr}_\mathrm{BO}-2 E^\mathrm{Ar}_\mathrm{BO})=-1698.4211$~a.u., was calculated at the coupled-cluster singles, doubles, and triples (CCSDT) level of theory \cite{noga1987full} with the aug-cc-pV5Z basis set using the CFOUR program \cite{matthews2020coupled,cfourshort}.
+Note that the $C_n^\mathrm{BO}$ coefficients would appear in the three fitting constraints resulting from Eq.~(\ref{eq:fitBOconst}) if the long-range terms $R^{-n}$ in Eq.~(\ref{eq:fitBO}) were damped using the Tang--Toennies functions $f_n$ as it is usually the case.
+Since our $C^\mathrm{BO}_6$ and $C^\mathrm{BO}_8$ are not fixed, this would severely complicate the fitting procedure.
+To circumvent this problem, we used a stronger damping of the long-range contributions in Eq.~(\ref{eq:fitBO}), i.e., the $R^{-n}$ terms are multiplied by the functions $f_{n+1}$ instead of $f_n$.

-In Fig.~\ref{fig:BOscat} we show the comparison of absolute errors of the fit with the estimated uncertainties.
-The mean absolute error (MAE) of the fit is $0.49\,\sigma_\mathrm{BO}$, i.e., it is about two times smaller than the inherent uncertainty of the \emph{ab initio} data points.
+The fitting procedure was performed using the non-linear weighted least squares dogbox algorithm \cite{voglis2004rectangular} with weights equal to the squared inverse of the estimated uncertainties $\sigma_\mathrm{BO}$.
+In Fig.~\ref{fig:BOscat} we show the comparison of absolute errors of the fit with $\sigma_\mathrm{BO}$.
+The mean absolute error of the fit is $0.49\,\sigma_\mathrm{BO}$, i.e., it is about two times smaller than the inherent uncertainty of the \emph{ab initio} data points.
+The values of the adjusted and fixed parameters of the $V_\mathrm{BO}(R)$ potential are collected in Table~\ref{tab:fitcoeff}.
+Our final value of the $C_6^\mathrm{BO}$ coefficient, $C_6^\mathrm{BO} = 64.2295$~a.u., is similar to the result of Patkowski and Szalewicz, $C_6^\mathrm{BO}=64.2890$~a.u.\ \cite{patkowski2010}, and the estimate of Kumar and Meath, $C_6^\mathrm{BO}=64.30$~a.u.\ \cite{kumar85}.
+Only a slightly worse agreement is obtained for the $C_8^\mathrm{BO}$ coefficient, $C^\mathrm{BO}_8=1503.453$~a.u., in comparison with $C^\mathrm{BO}_8=1514.86$~a.u.\ from Ref.~\cite{patkowski2010} and $C^\mathrm{BO}_8=1621.5$~a.u.\ from Ref.~\cite{jiang2015}.